yasirusama61/battery-aging-classification/README.md

    - Rest for 1 hour.

 ### Overview of the Tests:
-Battery testing often involves a combination of **HPPC (High-Pulse Power Characterization)**, **Dynamic (DYN)**, and **OCV (Open Circuit Voltage)** tests.
-These tests are critical for evaluating battery performance under various conditions.

-#### 1. High-Pulse Power Characterization (HPPC):
-- **Purpose**: The HPPC test helps to determine the internal resistance of a battery by subjecting it to short, high-power pulses.
-The voltage response is then used to evaluate the battery's dynamic performance.
+- **HPPC Test**: Used to determine internal resistance by subjecting the battery to high-power pulses and measuring voltage response.
-- **Procedure**: In this test, the battery is subjected to a series of controlled discharges and charges with rest periods in between.
-- **Data Collected**: Voltage, current, and SOC during pulse discharges and recovery periods.

-#### 2. Dynamic (DYN) Tests:
-- **Purpose**: DYN tests are designed to mimic the varying power demands a battery would experience in real-world applications such as electric vehicles.
-These tests involve continuous discharges and charges at varying rates.
-- **Procedure**: The battery is subjected to a dynamic load profile, simulating real-life usage conditions.
-- **Data Collected**: Voltage, current, SOC, and temperature variations during dynamic loading.

-#### 3. Open Circuit Voltage (OCV) Tests:
-- **Purpose**: The OCV test is used to measure the relationship between the battery's SOC and its open circuit voltage.
-It is conducted by charging/discharging the battery to specific SOC levels and allowing the battery to rest in an open circuit condition.
-- **Procedure**: After each charging or discharging step, the battery is allowed to rest to reach equilibrium, and the OCV is recorded.
-- **Data Collected**: SOC vs. OCV, Voltage, and rest time.
+- **Dynamic (DYN) Tests**: Simulate real-world power demands to observe battery behavior under dynamic loading.
+- **OCV Test**: Measure the relationship between SOC and open circuit voltage, capturing data after each rest period to understand equilibrium behavior.

 ### Simulation Results:

-- The simulation was run for 10 cycles, combining both HPPC and OCV tests to track battery performance over time.
-- Results include **Voltage**, **Current**, **SOC (State of Charge)**, and **Temperature** data at each time step.
+- **HPPC and OCV Data**: Data collected from these tests include **Voltage**, **Current**, **SOC (State of Charge)**, and **Temperature** over time.
-- The results were saved as a CSV file and can be used for further analysis to classify battery aging stages based on the simulated data.
+- These results will be used in further training to improve the aging classification model.

 ### Next Steps:

+- **Integrate New Data**: Use data from HPPC and OCV tests to enrich the training dataset.
-- These test results will be fed into machine learning models to classify battery aging stages.
+- **Model Optimization**: Tune hyperparameters and test additional machine learning algorithms to improve classification accuracy.
-- The HPPC and OCV tests simulate real-world battery conditions, which helps in building a robust aging classification model.